jranke/mkin/README.md

 [![Build Status](https://travis-ci.com/jranke/mkin.svg?branch=main)](https://app.travis-ci.com/github/jranke/mkin)
 [![codecov](https://codecov.io/github/jranke/mkin/branch/main/graphs/badge.svg)](https://codecov.io/github/jranke/mkin)

-The R package **mkin** provides calculation routines for the analysis of chemical degradation data, including <b>m</b>ulticompartment <b>kin</b>etics as needed for modelling the formation and decline of transformation products, or if several degradation compartments are involved.
+The [R](https://r-project.org) package **mkin** provides calculation routines for the analysis of chemical degradation data, including <b>m</b>ulticompartment <b>kin</b>etics as needed for modelling the formation and decline of transformation products, or if several degradation compartments are involved.
+It provides stable functionality for kinetic evaluations according to the FOCUS guidance (see below for details).
+In addition, it provides functionality to do hierarchical kinetics based on nonlinear mixed-effects models.

 ## Installation